Inflectra/rapise-dynamics-samples/README.md

 - BasicSalesOrder test creates a new Sales Order and posts it
 - CreateCustomer creates new customer in the system
 - DeleteCustomer deletes customer created by CreateCustomer

+### DynamicsNAVWebClientFramework

+Same as `DynamicsNAVFramework` but for Web Client.